-Main walls
+Main Walls

+Repair Category 2

-Repair category 2 Notes General weathering, erosion and cracking/open pointing was noted.
+Notes General weathering and cracked/damaged render was noted.

-Windows, external doors and joinery
+Windows, External Doors and Joinery

+Repair Category 2

-Repair categor ry 2 Notes Window units are of mixed ages and some appear to be of an older type.
-The seals to older double-glazed units can often fail resulting in condensation between the panes of glass.
+Notes There is a cracked window within the sitting room.
+There are failed window seals.
+Windows and doors appear of an older type and a degree of wear and tear was noted.
+Timber/metal windows and doors often require a more regular degree of repair and maintenance work.
+The seals to double-glazed units can often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions, although such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.